opf/openproject/docs/user-guide/team-planner/README.md

 - **Removing a work package strip**

-  Work package strips are never really removable, since the planning calendar is simply a view of the information pertaining to a given work package.
+  Work package strips are never fully removable, since the planning calendar is simply a view of the information pertaining to a given work package.
 There are, however, a few options to make the strip disappear from your view:

   1. Adding a filter that would exclude that work package.
-  2. Removing the assignee, or changing the assignee to one that has not been added to the planner (and is thus not visible).
+  2. Removing the assignee or changing the assignee to one that has not been added to the planner (and is thus not visible).
   3. Changing the start/end dates so the currently visible date range does not fall in between them.